Published on December 26th, 2018. Last updated on December 24, 2019.

 TL;DR: It is a fun game as long as you do not expect it to be like your typical Fallout game and that you do not rush right to the end.
+Update: Everything I said here still applies however this game, at least to me, now only works well as a stand-alone one time play with no replayability or sight of future content.
 Buy on Amazon.

 If there is one game series I have had a 180-degree turn on with my opinion is the Fallout series. series but before I get onto my review there are a few things I have to say about Fallout itself as this ultimately changes my review and these opinions about Fallout are how I see it – not always how others see it.

 The first is Fallout is an RPG game which allows you to decide what your character does with each interaction.
 Secondly, the same RPG setting allows you to design your character in such a way that for one gameplay you could rely purely on speech, another you can be a person that uses brute force, another where you just sneak and so on.
 Thirdly what you do in the game has an overall effect on how NPCs and the world react towards you.

 Now I got that out of the way lets discuss what Fallout 76 is and the plot about it.
 In Fallout 76 you play as a Vault Dweller who has now left Vault 76 after everyone else have left to rebuild America after the Great Blackout.
 Instead of helping to rebuild America your character decides to follow the Vault Overseer’s path in order to see what her mission was all about and on the way you learn about what happened post-war with the Responders forming up, how the Brotherhood of Steel came to be, the Enclave lost regional powers and how raiders did their things